Eric Jackson for chair of Democrats Abroad Panama — and the democratic way

 Democrats Abroad had global presidential primary voters from almost every country in the world.
 We have accepted country chapters from fewer than one-third of those.
 The representation at the conventions are based on Democrats Abroad members, which have sometimes been counted in fishy ways, but generally do reflect the organization’s membership.
 Panama, with 586 confirmed members, gets two votes at the global conventions, one for the chair and one for the vice chair.
 These might be assigned, entirely or for certain times or votes, as proxies to other members.
 The biggest two delegations, Canada and the UK, are tied at 23 votes each.
 France has 12 votes.
 Germany has 15.
 Mexico gets 9.

-Now, in a year where there is all this talk about diversity and identity politics, let’s look at the candidates for international offices, stripping away their names, genders, races, sexual orientations and favorites in last year’s primary, leaving just their countries and which of the three Democrats Abroad regions from whence they hail: (The regions are Americas, Europe/Middle East/Africa (EMDA) and Asia/Pacific (APAC).
+Now, in a year where there is all this talk about diversity and identity politics, let’s look at the candidates for international offices, stripping away their names, genders, races, sexual orientations and favorites in last year’s primary, leaving just their countries and which of the three Democrats Abroad regions from whence they hail: (The regions are Americas, Europe/Middle East/Africa (EMEA) and Asia/Pacific (APAC).

 International Chair